codethecodeman/CannoliKit/docs/docs/getting-started/dependency-injection.md

         // ...

         // Add Cannoli services.
-        // You will need to indicate your custom DbContext type that implements ICannoliDbContext. collection.AddCannoliServices<GameNightDbContext>();
+        // You will need to indicate your derived DbContext type that implements ICannoliDbContext. collection.AddCannoliServices<GameNightDbContext>();
     }
 }